OneMIT Commencement Ceremony

 The Academic Procession at the OneMIT Ceremony is led by the Chief Marshal, President of the MIT Alumni Association.
 The stage assembly—comprising our honored guest speaker, MIT senior leaders, members of the MIT Corporation (MIT’s trustees) and Faculty, the Chaplain to the Institute, and the student speakers—follows the Chief Marshal to process and recess.

-A PDF of the OneMIT Ceremony program will be available Commencement week, as will the 2025 name book.
+A PDF of the OneMIT Ceremony program will be available Commencement week, as will the 2026 name book.

-Map of Killian Court for OneMIT Ceremony
+Map of Killian Court for OneMIT Commencement Ceremony